 - For many patients, controller medication must be taken daily to prevent symptoms, improve lung function, and prevent attacks.
-Reliever medications may occasionally be required to treat acute symptoms such as wheezing, chest tightness, and cough. - To reach and maintain asthma control requires the development of a partnership between the person with asthma and his or her health care team. - Asthma is not a cause for shame.
+Reliever medications may occasionally be required to treat acute symptoms such as wheezing, chest tightness, and cough. - To reach and maintain asthma control requires the development of a partnership between the person with asthma and his or her health care team. - ves with ves with the company of the • Asthma is not a cause for shame.
 Olympic athletes, famous leaders, other celebrities, and ordinary people live successful lives with asthma.